opencog/atomspace/opencog/persist/sql/README.md

 How To Pass the Unit Tests
 ==========================
-There are four unit tests for this API, `BasicSaveUTest`, `PersisUTest`, `MultiPersistUTest` and `FetchUTest`.
+There are four unit tests for this API, `BasicSaveUTest`, `PersistUTest`, `MultiPersistUTest` and `FetchUTest`.
 The CMakefile will not compile or run these tests unless you have either:
 * created an `opencog_tester` user and an `opencog_test` database, or